pivotal/docs-tap/convention-service/about.md

 #### API structure

-The [`PodConventionContext`](./reference/pod-convention-context.md) API object in the `webhooks.conventions.apps.tanzu.vmware.com` API group is the structure used for both request and response from the Convention Server.
+The [`PodConventionContext`](./reference/pod-convention-context.md) API object in the `webhooks.conventions.apps.tanzu.vmware.com` API group is the structure used for both request and response from the convention server.

 #### Template status